-Taiwan is the 14th largest importer of U.S. goods.
-In 2019, the U.S. imported $54.25 billion from Taiwan and exported $31.2 billion in goods to Taiwan.
-Top export categories included computer and electronic products, non-electrical machinery, oil and gas, and transportation equipment.
-The U.S. is Taiwan’s sixth largest trading partner and a key destination for Taiwanese investors.
-Taiwan affiliated firms invested $25.59 billion in the U.S. in 2015.
+Taiwan is the 11th largest importer of U.S. goods.
+In 2021, the U.S. imported $77.13 billion from Taiwan and exported $36.94 billion in goods to Taiwan.
+Top export categories included computer and electronic products, non-electrical machinery, oil and gas, and chemicals.
+The U.S. is Taiwan’s second largest trading partner and a key destination for Taiwanese investors.

 “Shortly after the USMCA vote, a bipartisan group of 161 lawmakers sent Lighthizer a letter urging him to work toward starting negotiations with Taiwan.
 Reps.
 Steve Chabot (R-Ohio), Albio Sires (D-N.J.), Mario Diaz-Balart (R-Fla.), and Gerry Connolly (D-Va.) led the effort.
 There was no immediate USTR response.”
 (Politico)